jalgarcic/extracredit104/README.md

 2. Type "git add ." or "git add *filename.py*".
 The first one will add all your changes to the repo.
 3. Type: git commit -m "Message to the repo" .
 This will make a "checkpoint" on git.
 4. Type "git push".
 This will save the changes.

+## Working with Python and Selecting IDE

+### Intalling Python
+You can install Python directly from the developer's website or through a package manager.
+I use Anaconda7

+### Changing the PATH
+One of the most common errors, specially in Windows is not including the direction of Python in the Windows Path.
+Make sure to add it to PATH.

+### Required Libraries (Ongoing)
+Install the following libraries in your environment:
+1. Numpy

+### IDE
+There are many options for IDEs, but personally I work Visual Studio Code as it is straightforward and compatible with Git.